Articles And Features

 "Acne is usually a very treatable condition, but requires persistence and determination to find successful treatments.
 Untreated acne may lead to scarring and embarrassment, which in turn by lead to an avoidance of daily activities such as sport."

-Researchers hope that these results will help promote new ways to encourage acne sufferers to stay more physically active.
+Researchers said they hoped that these results will help promote new ways to encourage acne sufferers to stay more physically active.

 Related Articles